fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 ## Tags or HashTags

 Going back to the Twitter theme, let's now try to model hashtags in Firestore.
-Hashtags must be a single continuous string and should be case insensitive.
+Hashtags must be a single continuous string and should be case-insensitive.
 This means we can use the tag itself as the document ID.
 For example, a hashtag of `#AngularFire` would have a doc ID of `angularfire`.

 Whenever a new tweet is created, you can use a cloud function to aggregate the `postCount` property on the tag document.